 The Coalition is already hitting the ground running, working toward a recommendation paper, “Reimagining Clinical Cancer Trials,” and collaborating with stakeholders in the cancer space to implement cancer trials that are more diverse, patient-centric, and accessible to underserved populations.
 The Coalition is also engaging with government agencies and regulators to help harmonize an international regulatory environment to bring new cancer treatments, screenings, and prevention to patients faster.

 Through Project Orbis, an initiative of the US Food and Drug Administration’s (FDA) Oncology Center of Excellence (OCE), the Coalition will benefit from the initiative’s framework for submission and review of cancer treatments simultaneously across several countries, speeding up the treatment approval process and diversifying access to clinical trials.
-In May, sotorasib (LumakrasTM), a drug to treat advanced non-small cell lung cancer, was approved as part of Project Orbis.
+In May, sotorasib (LumakrasTM), a drug to treat advanced non-small cell lung cancer, received accelerated approval as part of Project Orbis.
 MSK and Dr. Li led the clinical trials.